DmitryMI/Bg3Playthrough/Party/Fighter.md

 #### Meta-game option

 > Use [Elixir of Hill Giant Strength](https://bg3.wiki/wiki/Elixir_of_Hill_Giant_Strength) after every long rest to get fixed 21 STR.
-I consider this too abusive and not matching to Callahan role-play.
+I consider this too abusive and not matching Callahan role-play.
 However, on Honour mode this may become unavoidable...

 - 8 STR (main)
 - 15+1 DEX